Skip to content

 What language is African American Vernacular English?

-African American Vernacular English is a dialect of English.
+African American Vernacular English is a dialect of the English language.

 Which region is African American Vernacular English associated with?